-If you are contemplating the opportunity of moving to one of the most vibrant places in Europe, many Americans choose to move to Portugal!
+If you are contemplating the opportunity of moving to one of the most vibrant places in Europe, Americans choose to move to Portugal for a multitude of reasons!

 Whether you are more into cities, culture and nightlife or prefer the relaxed pace of nature and peaceful beaches, there is something for everyone to consider in the Portuguese real estate market, both as an investment or a place to start a new chapter in your life.